-Virus images and diagrams used in the ICTVdB.
-From the International Committee on Taxonomy of Viruses.
+Virus images and diagrams used at the International Committee on Taxonomy of Viruses.

 Begun formally in 1990, the U.S. Human Genome Project was a 13-year effort coordinated by the U.S. Department of Energy and the National Institutes of Health.
 The project originally was planned to last 15 years, but rapid technological advances accelerated the completion date to 2003.
 Project goals were to: identify all the approximate 20,000 - 25,000 genes in human DNA; determine the sequences of the 3 billion chemical base pairs that make up human DNA; store this information in databases; improve tools for data analysis; transfer related technologies to the private sector; and, address the ethical, legal, and social issues (ELSI) that may arise from the project.